Siobos/Engeto_project_Siobos_Aneta/Engeto_certification_project.md

 Discord: aneta.siobos

 ENTRY
-This is a project for obtaining data analyst certification.
+Project for obtaining data analyst certification.
 The data sets that have been provided can be used to obtain a suitable data base.
 The desired output of the project is 2 tables (t_{name}_{surname}_project_SQL_...) from which the research questions can be answered and SQL scipts as well.

+Main goal of the project was to compare the availability of basic food products based on average incomes in Czech Republic over a period of time.
+In addition, there were 5 research questions, that needed to be answered.

 Data sets that can be used to obtain a suitable data base:
 Primary tables: